etmoore/awesome-media/README.md

 ## Tech

 [The Changelog](https://changelog.com/podcast) - Interviews and conversations about open source sofware development.
-[Codenewbie](http://www.codenewbie.org/podcast) - Interviews on what it’s like to learn to code.
+[Codenewbie](http://www.codenewbie.org/podcast) - Interviews around what it’s like to learn to code.
-[Codepen Radio](http://blog.codepen.io/radio/) - The three founders of [Codepen](http://codepen.io) talk about what it’s like to run a startup.
 [Developer Tea](https://developertea.com/) - Short, digestible interviews and talks about becoming a better developer.
+[Developer On Fire](http://developeronfire.com/) - Top developers talking about how they got into software and what drives them
 [Exponent](http://exponent.fm/) - conversations about the broader trends of tech in society.
 [Full Stack Radio](http://www.fullstackradio.com/) - interviews with folks in the world of full stack web development
 [Giant Robots Smashing Into Other Giant Robots](http://giantrobots.fm/) - ThoughtBot’s podcast.
 Interviews with programming movers and shakers.